michael-lowe-nz/daily/README.md

 Just because something is in the gitignore doesn't necessarily mean it will be ignored.
 If it has been previously staged then it will still want to be included in git, need to do someting like:
 `$ git rm -r -f --cached dist` if you are trying to ignore the dist folder, or maybe the .idea folder

+**9.8.17**
+Deployed a form to UAT, using Bamboo to make a production build that is commited to the master branch on gitlab, then used dash.cwp to deploy it to UAT, which is on the moeforms instance.
+Starting to talk about the best way to gather requirements for forms